DALAI-project/Table_segmentation/README.md

 ## Running the code

 Image segmentation can be performed by running the `run_main_tests.py` file using the command line.
-By default, the code expects input images to be located in subfolders of the `sample_logbook_data` folder, and the results are placed in subfolders of the `results` folder.
+By default, the code expects input images to be located in subfolders of the `sample_logbook_data` folder, which contains examples of the ship logbooks used for developing the code.
+The results of the analysis are placed in subfolders of the `results` folder.
 When these default folder names are used and the output is chosen to include table line images, progress images, table element images and table element cell position images, the following folder structure (folder and image names used here are examples) is expected before running the code:

 ```
 ├──Table_segmentation